William “Bing” Coughlin. The Maple Leaf Forever, 1987: 45

 BOOK GRAPHIC COLLECTION:

-This Army; Maple Leaf Album.
-Illus., Bing Coughlin.
+This Army Maple Leaf Album.
+Car., Bing Coughlin.
 No. 2 Canadian Public Relations Group, 1944.

-This Army; Maple Leaf Album no. 1.
-Rome Italy: No. 2 Canadian Public Relations Group, 1944.
+This Army Maple Leaf Album No. 1.
+No. 2 Canadian Public Relations Group, Fourth printing January 1945.
+A reprint of This Army Maple Leaf Album.

 Herbie.
 Ed., & Writ., Doug MacFarlane.
 Car., Bing Coughlin.
 Thomas Nelson & Sons Ltd., no date.
 MacFarlane provided the accompanying text.